A quick guide to Bali!

 Where to stay

 Bali has many towns to stay in, and it just depends on personal choice where you choose to stay!
-I stayed in Seminyak because its known to have a more family environment, as supposed to Kuta which is busier and is a party central!!
+I stayed in Seminyak because its known to have a more family environment is a little cheaper and is a very popular choice amongst young tourists.
+Getting around Seminyak is so easy as everything is easily accessible.

 I really, really loved my trip to Bali, even though 1 week flew by so fast!
 I will definitely be visiting again!!

-Check out on my next posts where I show how I spent my one week in Bali!!
+Check out for my next posts where I show how I spent my one week in Bali!!

 To see more about my Bali trip, check out my social media links!!